 Sophisticated Demand.
 Innovative products and services must find demand that can make use of the technology embodied in them.
 Michael Porter stresses demand factors to cluster success.
 The case studies also point to this factor.
 The US government was the major purchaser of Silicon Valley products in its formative years.
 Health centers are customers for sophisticated products and services.
 It is essential to have a source of demand for the products and services developed in an innovation cluster.
 What is less clear is whether that demand has to be located in or near the cluster.
 The Australian aerospace cluster in South Australia, for example, accesses demand from Boeing and Airbus, companies that are headquartered many miles away.
-The relationships with these large companies is helped by the presence of facilities in Australia, with 3,500 employees.
+The relationships with these large companies is helped by the presence of facilities in Australia, notably Boeing that has its largest footprint outside the United States in Australia, with 3,500 employees.
 Airbus manufactures military helicopters in Australia.
 Government has often been an important source of demand but is not the only option.